amit-k-yadav/insider/helm-chart/README.md

 # Helm Deployment

-### NOTE: All of the Helm variable used in this chart are explained in details in the [values.yaml](./values.yaml) file
+### NOTE: All of the Helm variables used in this chart are explained in details in the [values.yaml](./values.yaml) file

 * Kubernetes has support for [imagePullSecrets](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) to pull images from private repositories (like [ECR](https://aws.amazon.com/ecr/), [GCR](https://cloud.google.com/container-registry), etc.).
 We can create a Kubernetes secret of type `kubernetes.io/dockerconfigjson` and use the same in deployments